 5 Little-Known Factors that Could Affect Your Study Habits

-Updated By Staff Writer on October 22, 2012
+Updated By Staff Writer on March 17, 2020

-5. Your ultimate goal.
-Do you know what you want to do with your degree?
-Do you know who you want to be, and how you want to get there?
-If you don’t, of course, that’s going to affect how you study, how much you study, and how well you study.
-Take a few minutes to sit down and consider why you’re going to college, what you want, and why your degree is important.
-Your goals are the backbone of your daily efforts.
+What do you want to do with your degree?
+Where do you see yourself going after college?
+Do you know who you want to be and how you’re going to get there?
+If you don’t, that’s going to affect how you study, how much you study, and how well you study.
+Not having an end goal or purpose makes it a lot harder to want to do well in college.